XiaYifan1999/LORD/README.md

 # LORD
 Code of Locality Optimization Refinement with Deformation for Shape Matching via Functional Maps

+## Demo
+Run demo_deformField.m via MATLAB.
+Note that the size of the shape data imposes requirements on computational memory.

 If you find this project useful, please cite:

 ```